 - Run complex analytical queries like it's your Postgres database.
 Without worrying about performance impact and indexing.

 - Simplify your data stack down to a single binary.
-No complex setup, no data movement, no CDC, no ETL, no DW.
+No complex setup, no data movement, no weird acronyms like CDC, ETL, DW.

 - Integrate with Postgres-compatible tools and services.
-Query and visualize data with BI tools, notebooks, and ORMs.
+Querying and visualizing data with BI tools, notebooks, and ORMs.

-- Have all data automatically synced into your data lakehouse.
-Using Iceberg tables with Parquet data on object storage.
+- Automatically centralize all data in a data lakehouse.
+Using Iceberg tables with Parquet data files on object storage.

 Install BemiDB: